-When get a petite taxi for 7FH from the big square, and that takes us to the Grande Taxi’s.
+We get a petit taxi for 7FH from the big square, and that takes us to the Grande Taxies.
 The problem starts here, that as soon as we hop out they all talk to each other about the price.
-There is always a main guy that haggles price, but often he is not the driver.
+There is always the main guy that haggles price, but often he is not the driver.
 So they start out at 500DH, and I already have been told to pay a maximum of 300DH.
 We go to walk off and he agrees on 250DH.
 One thing we were also told was to negotiate 1.5 hours at Volubilis, even though they will all tell you 1 hour is enough.
 So we include this in the deal.

 So we sit in an old Mercedes, being driven through dry hills toward a fertile area in the hills, and soon there are many olive groves and cactus fruit sellers at the roadside.